darylldan/course-planner/README.md

 ## Milestones
 - Complete Backend Functions -> DONE
 - Term Module -> DONE
-- Subject Module -> IN PROGRESS
+- Subject Module -> IN PROGRESS // Will always be in progress
-- Rooms Module -> IN PROGRESS
+- Rooms Module -> DONE
-- Building Module
+- Building Module -> DONE
-- Note Module
+- Note Module (est: 2d) -> IN PROGRESS
+- Grades Module (est: 3d)
-- Todo Module
+- Todo Module (est: 3d)
-- Deadline Event Module
+- Deadline Event Module (est: 7d)
-- Notifications
+- Notifications (est: 3d)
-- Course Sharing
+- Course Sharing (est: 7d)

 ### To-Do:
-- Implement room selector for add class
-- check validation functions
-- revise the subject packing method
-- mirror changes to edit class
+- changes to edit class
+- think on how to implement other nuisance of classes
+  - non credited classes
+    - might add a checkbox
+  - classes that has no sched (sp)
+    - might make the class schedule nullable
+    - if time is selected, a frequency must not be empty
+    - if frequency is not empty, a time must be selected
+- think on how the grades will be implemented
+  - linking of classes
+  - non numerical grade

 ### Notes: